 On June 23, Lafayette spent the night in Dover, N.H.
 That night, a delegation of citizens from South Berwick, ME, invited him to breakfast.
 He accepted.
 Then he visited Biddeford and Portland, ME

 On June 27, he arrived late at night in Claremont, N.H.

-On June 28, Early morning, Lafayette crosses into Vermont at the Cornish Bridge.
-He travels north, passing through Woodstock at 11 a.m., taking a stagecoach through the mountains to Barnard and Royalton, Vermont.
+Early morning, Lafayette crosses into Vermont at the Cornish Bridge.
+He travels north, passing through Woodstock at 11 a.m., taking at Harland a stagecoach through the mountains to Barnard and Royalton, VT.
 He passes through Randolph; here he is said to have met a young Justin S. Morrill and eventual Senator Dudley Chase.
 He is escorted with Governor Cornelius P. Van Ness and others through Barre to large festivities in Montpelier, VT that include speeches by Supreme Court Judge Elijah Paine and others.
 He spends the night in Montpelier at The Pavilion.

-Windsor-Cornish Bridge spans the Connecticut River connecting the towns of Windsor, VT and Cornish NH
+Cornish-Windsor Covered Bridge spans the Connecticut River connecting the towns of Windsor, VT, and Cornish NH

 “The Lafayette Suite” Named for one of the most famous guests who stayed at the mansion in 1825, Marquis de La Fayette: